hav4ik/Hydra/README.md

-# Hydra &mdash; Effective Multi-Task Learning Framework for PyTorch
+# Hydra &mdash; Multi-Task Learning Framework for PyTorch

 A flexible and convenient framework for Multi-Task Learning.
 The following algorithms are implemented: